dmbarreiro/DOEDA/docs/source/index.rst

 Several tools are also available to turn a datafile into an experiment file, or to recode the levels of factors in a datafile.
 All the tools are listed and explained with examples in the :ref:`examples` section.

+..
+TODO: refactor validation and schemes + add description in the intro

 .. toctree::
    :maxdepth: 2
    :caption: Contents: